 Why study electronics engineering?

-"Electronics is everywhere.
+"Electronics are everywhere.
 You're always thinking about how you can improve something – how you can design to make it smaller, better, faster, stronger.
-You can also use your skill to help around the household – you've always got toasters, computers and other devices that need fixing!
+You can also use your skills to help around the household – you've always got toasters, computers and other devices that need fixing!

 "I really like using embedded electronics to solve problems – I'm a real problem solver, and have been for as long as I can remember."